GrottoPress/shield/docs/14-ACTION-PIPES.md

 ## Action Pipes

-*Shield* ships with the following pipes, active, by default, on the relevant actions:
+*Shield* ships with the following pipes active, by default, on the relevant actions:

 - `#check_authorization`: